THE SOCRATES ANNUAL 2018

 The 2018 Artist Fellows join the ranks of over 300 artists who have received grants for producing work at Socrates since the Park’s first grant in 1995 and the formalization of the Emerging Artist Fellowship in 2000.

-We are grateful for the participation and insight of our Curatorial Advisors, Connie Choi, Associate Curator, Studio Museum in Harlem, and Alex Fialho, Program Manager, Visual AIDS, and thank them for thoughtfully reviewing this year’s proposals.
+We are grateful for the participation and insight of our Curatorial Advisors, Connie Choi, Associate Curator, Studio Museum in Harlem, and Alex Fialho, Programs Director, Visual AIDS, and thank them for thoughtfully reviewing this year’s proposals.

 2018 ARTIST FELLOWS:

-*click through for more info about the artists!
+*click through for more info about the artists & their projects!

 Carlos Jiménez Cahua